 - Ordering forms, instructions, and publications.
-Call 1-800-829-3676 to order current and prior year forms, instructions, and publications. - Asking tax questions.
+Call 1-800-829-3676 to order current-year forms, instructions, and publications and prior-year forms and instructions.
+You should receive your order within 10 days. - Asking tax questions.
 Call the IRS with your tax questions at 1-800-829-1040. - Solving problems.
-Take advantage of Everyday Tax Solutions service by calling your local IRS office to set up an in-person appointment at your convenience.
-Check your local directory assistance or www.irs.gov for the numbers. - TTY/TDD equipment.
-If you have access to TTY/ TDD equipment, call 1-800-829-4059 to ask tax questions or to order forms and publications. - TeleTax topics.
-Call 1-800-829-4477 to listen to pre-recorded messages covering various tax topics
+You can get face-to-face help solving tax problems every business day in IRS Taxpayer Assistance Centers.
+An employee can explain IRS letters, request adjustments to your account, or help you set up a payment plan.
+Call your local Taxpayer Assistance Center for an appointment.
+To find the number, go to www.irs.gov or look in the phone book under "United States Government, Internal Revenue Service." - TTY/TDD equipment.
+If you have access to TTY/ TDD equipment, call 1-800-829-4059 to ask tax or account questions or to order forms and publications.